LoganTraceur/eXtended/README.md

 ![About Image](Photos/Nimblex%20eXtended%20About.png)

+# Testimonials
+> ⭐⭐⭐⭐⭐ This is going to save me so much time

+> ⭐⭐⭐⭐⭐ God I can see us having this as a standard for all of our devs

+> ⭐⭐⭐⭐⭐ This is big brain

+> ⭐⭐⭐⭐⭐ The instance favouriting function is really fantastic and basically worth to have just for that component alone.

 # Features
 ### 1. Save Time with Keyboard Shortcuts to open design sessions, new records and tabular reports
 ### 2. Right Click Context Menu allows you to navigate in Nimblex like a ninja